 Hell-Ville, Andoany, Madagascar

 Madagascar is a paradise of endemic wildlife and the world's greatest biodiversity hotspot.
-From lemurs to chameleons, there are plenty of fascinating species within reach of Hell-Ville at sites such as Lokobe National Park.
+From curious lemurs to colourful chameleons, there are plenty of fascinating species within reach of Hell-Ville at sites such as Lokobe National Park.

 Ylang-ylang is a wildflower commonly grown on Madagascar’s many plantations and praised for its sweet-smelling aroma, which is used in aromatherapy.
 The long tradition of extracting ylang-ylang's perfume was popularised in the West by Chanel in 1921.